MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ## What are agile technical practices ##

 So, what do I mean by agile technical practices?
 These words mean different things for different people.
-This became very apparent when I asked the question on twitter.
-For the next 25 minutes I'm going to ask your endulgance in using my definition for the term - which is that I am referring to the engineering practices related to creating software in an agile environment.
+This became very apparent when I asked the question on twitter - I got a very wide range of responses.
+For the next 25 minutes I'm going to ask your endulgance in using my definition for the term - which is that when I say agile technical practices I am referring to the engineering practices related to creating software in an agile environment.
 Some of the things I would include under the banner of engineering practices are: Pair Programming, Mob Programming, Continous Integration, Continous Deployment, Acceptance Test Driven Development, Collective Code Ownership, Collective Coding Standards, Simple Design and Refactoring.

 ## How fast?
 How much change? ##